 The OSI (open systems interconnection) Model divides the functions of a networking system into 7 layers, each layer abstracted from the one below it.
 Within the model, each layer interacts only with the layers above and below itself.

-It’s worth keeping in mind that the OSI Model is purely theoretical, and it is designed to help describe what takes place in networking communications, not to describe the actual technology involved.
-Just because the OSI Model a conceptual framework doesn’t mean it isn’t useful; referencing the model helps engineers, developers, and IT professionals pinpoint what a product or protocol does and where it belongs in the process of network communication.
+It is worth keeping in mind that the OSI Model is purely theoretical, and it is designed to help describe what takes place in networking communications, not to describe the actual technology involved.
+Just because the OSI Model is only a conceptual framework does not mean it is not useful; referencing the model helps engineers, developers, and IT professionals pinpoint what a product or protocol does and where it belongs in the process of network communication.

 At the bottom of the model is the physical layer (layer 1), or the pulses of electricity that communicate bits of information across the cables, routers, switches, and WiFi networks making up Internet infrastructure.
 At the top, in layer 7, are the protocols and services applications use in order to function.
 In between are various functionalities and protocols that data passes through over the course of network communications.